Contents insurance calculator

 Calculating contents value by room

-A useful way of how to value your home contents is to go around your house, room by room, make a note of what is in every room, and estimate its value.
-If you can calculate the value of contents per room, it can be easier to work out the total level of cover you need instead of viewing the house in one go.
+A useful way to value your home contents is to go around your house, room by room, make a note of what is in every room, and estimate its value.

 Kitchen

-Living Room
+Living room

-The living room, or lounge, is where you relax in the evenings so you'll probably have some expensive items in here too.
+The living room, or lounge, is where you relax in the evenings, so you'll probably have some expensive items in here too.
 Sofas and armchairs, curtains and carpet, TV and DVD player and other electrical gadgets might all be here.
 You might have a bookcase full of books, a wood burner or stove.

 Bedrooms

-As well as furniture - beds, wardrobes, chests of drawers, desks, side tables and lamps - you'll need to put a value on clothing and any items you keep in the bedrooms.
+As well as furniture – beds, wardrobes, chests of drawers, desks, side tables and lamps – you'll need to put a value on clothing and any items you keep in the bedrooms.
 This could include watches and jewellery.
-If you have children living at home, their bedrooms may have games consoles and other electrical devices such as iPods, tablets, mobile phones and cameras.
+If you have children living at home, their bedrooms may have games consoles and other electrical devices such as tablets, mobile phones and cameras.

 Bathrooms